Learning styles.

 overhead projector mimicking the words spoken

-orally, this is a superficial accommodation of the
+orally, this is superficial accommodation of the

 learner's style.